jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 For the inner method, retransmission is not needed and SHOULD NOT be attempted, as the Outer TLS tunnel can be considered a reliable transport.
-If there is a non-fatal error handling the inner method, instead of silently dropping the inner method request or response and not responding, the receiving side SHOULD use an Error TLV with error code Inner Method Error to indicate an error processing the current inner method.
+If there is a non-fatal error handling the inner method, instead of silently dropping the inner method exchange and not responding, the receiving side SHOULD use an Error TLV with error code Inner Method Error to indicate an error processing the current inner method.
 The side receiving a non-fatal Error TLV MAY decide to start a